apyrkh/text-manager/README.md

 ### Default middleware

-By default the following middleware are used in `TextManager`:
+The following middleware is used in `DefaultTextManager`:
 - `text-manager/middleware/InsertParams` - inserts params in the text
-- `text-manager/middleware/UseCodeIfNoText` - returns code if a text by the code is not found
+- `text-manager/middleware/UseCodeIfNoText` - returns the code if a text is not found

 ### Custom middleware